 NEEP fully supports this initiative on Healthy Schools Day (April 6, 2021) and every other day throughout the year through our High Performance Schools Initiative.

 How do high performance schools provide greater public benefits?

 High performance schools are designed, built, and maintained to support three main pillars: (1) health, (2) productivity, and (3) environmental stewardship.
 Energy usage in school buildings play a critical role in all three of these pillars.
 By focusing on these three core principles, communities will feel the lasting impact through better educational outcomes, improved occupant health, and reduced utility bills.

 Why is it important to focus on high performance schools?

 Students spend more than 15,000 hours in school buildings throughout their educational careers and are adversely affected by poor building conditions.
 Designing and building schools to a higher standard, while paying special attention to energy-consuming systems (e.g. HVAC, lighting, etc.), supports better health and learning, while also lowering utility bills.
 Below are a few key points that demonstrate the connection between facilities and their occupants:

 - Higher ventilation rates and improved indoor air quality can combat absenteeism linked to respiratory issues

 - High quality lighting – both natural and artificial – promotes increased attentiveness and productivity

 - Appropriate acoustical levels helps ensure students can hear their instructors and are not distracted by background noise

-Who compromises NEEP’s stakeholder group?
+Who is involved in NEEP’s stakeholder group?